-- 1. Trot to center of the arena facing the judge, walk or stop before beginning the pattern.
-Run two circles to the right the first small slow, the second large fast. - 2.
-Change leads at center of arena. - 3.
-Run two circles to the left the first small slow, the second large fast. - 4.
-Change leads at center of arena. - 5.
+- 1. Trot to center of the arena facing the judge, walk or stop before beginning the pattern. - 2.
+Run 2 circles to the right, the first small slow, the second large fast.
+Change leads at the center of arena. - 3.
+Run 2 circles to the left, the first small slow, the second large fast.
+Change leads at the center of arena. - 4.
 Begin a circle to the right, do not close the circle but run around the end of the arena and down the fence, remaining at least 20 feet from the fence.
+Run past the center marker, stop and rollback toward the fence. - 5.
+Run back around the end of the arena and down the fence, remaining at least 20 feet from the fence.
 Run past the center marker, stop and rollback toward the fence. - 6.
 Run back around the end of the arena and down the fence, remaining at least 20 feet from the fence.
-Run past the center marker, stop and rollback towards the fence. - 7.
-Run back past the center marker, stop and back at least 15 feet.
-Hesitate. - 8.
-Complete 2 spins to the right hesitate. - 9.
-Complete 2 spins to the left.
-Hesitate to show completion of the pattern.
+Run past the center marker, stop and back at least 15 feet, hesitate. - 7.
+Complete 2 spins either direction, hesitate. - 8.
+Complete 2 spins in the opposite of 7 above, hesitate to show completion of the pattern.